-All Saints draws support from a supportive and rejuvenated neighborhood.
+All Saints draws support from private donors and a supportive neighborhood.
 Neighbor icons like Orsi’s Bakery, The Sons of Italy and Christ Child Society have been joined by new construction of residential homes and condominiums, and the addition of new businesses.
 Like All Saints itself, the neighborhood is on the move!

 All Saints is a short distance from the Durham Museum, Grace University, Henry Doorly Zoo and Aquarium, TD Ameritrade Park and CenturyLink Center.

 The churches that currently support All Saints are:

 All Saints was founded to fill the needs of the families of downtown and eastern Omaha, and has been doing so for many years.